ajz34/rstsr/rstsr-core/src/docs/api_specification.md

 # Python Array API specification

 For column status:
-- Y: Implemented in rstsr (may not be fully functional like numpy or Python array API specification, but should be enough)
+- Y: Implemented in rstsr (may not be fully functional like numpy or Python array API specification, but should be enough);
+- C: Changed feature (**breaking using experience from numpy**);
-- P: Partial implemented in rstsr (not all features in Python array API is implemented)
+- P: Partial implemented in rstsr (not all features in Python array API is implemented);
 - D: Features that would be dropped in rstsr.

 ## Operators